Small Business

 Finalize your books in time to prepare critical financial statements for the closing year.
 Many businesses close their accounting periods before the holidays to ensure all work is done before the end of the year.
 Reconcile Accounts Receivable, and double-check payroll, bonuses, and benefits.

-Even if your business does not employ an accountant, you can hire an accountant to help guide your business through this process.
+Even if your business does not employ an accountant, you can hire a freelance accountant or use accounting software to help guide your business through this process.

 4. Run key financial reports